seveneightninealtay/seveneightninealtay/README.md

-- 👋 Hi, I’m @altayabdiev
+- 👋 Hi, I’m Altay Abdiev
 - 🌱 I’m currently learning Java Script
 - 📫 Looking for friends for more EXP